-A team of scientists from UCLA have developed a platform to precisely manipulate magnetic nanoparticles inside uniformly shaped cells.
+A team of scientists from UCLA has developed a platform to precisely manipulate magnetic nanoparticles inside uniformly shaped cells.

-Using clusters of tiny magnetic particles about 1,000 times smaller than the width of a human hair, researchers from the UCLA Henry Samueli School of Engineering and Applied Science have shown that they can manipulate how thousands of cells divide, morph and develop finger-like extensions.
+Using clusters of tiny magnetic particles about 1,000 times smaller than the width of a human hair, researchers from the University of California, Los Angeles (UCLA) Henry Samueli School of Engineering and Applied Science have shown that they can manipulate how thousands of cells divide, morph and develop finger-like extensions.

 This new tool could be used in developmental biology to understand how tissues develop, or in cancer research to uncover how cancer cells move and invade surrounding tissues, the researchers said.

-The UCLA team’s findings were published online Oct.
-14 in the journal Nature Methods.
+The UCLA team’s findings were published online on October 14 in the journal Nature Methods.

 A cell can be considered a complex biological machine that receives an assortment of “inputs” and produces specific “outputs,” such as growth, movement, division or the production of molecules.
 Beyond the type of input, cells are extremely sensitive to the location of an input, partly because cells perform “spatial multiplexing,” reusing the same basic biochemical signals for different functions at different locations within the cell.